Many cat owners, myself included, love a big chunky cat.

 How Often Should You Feed a Senior Cat?

 Cats are considered to be "senior" at seven years old.
-The frequency of meals will be based on health status, but again I would suggest at least twice daily feeding and monitor for any weight gain in case you need to reduce total daily calories.
+The frequency of meals will be based on health status, but again I would suggest at least twice daily feeding and monitoring for any weight gain in case you need to reduce total daily calories.

 Tips for Putting Your Cat on a Diet